basalt-org/basalt/README.md

 mojo -I . examples/mnist.mojo
 ```

-Compare to an alternative PyTorch implementation:
+Compare to the alternative PyTorch implementation:
 Make sure to install the requirements in `python-requirements.txt` in your python environment.

 ```